 In a Charitable Lead Trust, or CLT, a charity receives the benefits first through income for a set number of years or the giver’s lifetime.
 Afterward, the remainder goes to your non-charitable beneficiary.
 For example, you can direct charity payments at determined intervals for 10 (or more) years, and then have the remainder go to your children.
 In this trust, the primary benefit is a charitable deduction on your taxes for the IRS-determined value of the gift.

-A charitable trust allows you to invest your assets into a charity of your choice while providing income from those investments to your beneficiaries.
+These type of trusts allow you to invest your assets into a charity of your choice while providing income from those investments to your beneficiaries.
 If your aim is to provide for your beneficiaries for the foreseeable future while also supporting a worthy cause of your choice, a charitable trust is a stellar choice.

 Feel Great About Giving: A trust allows you to make your money useful to a cause you feel passionate about.
 If you establish a young beneficiary, they can recognize the importance of charitable giving from an early age.